 “Advising really helped me find direction!” —Sarah A., Class of 2010

-The Advising Center (OASIS) serves entering first year students, sophomores, and undeclared transfer students.
+The Office of Advising Services Information and Support (OASIS) serves entering first year students and undecided students.

-Academic Advisors help students determine courses each semester to complete general education requirements and prepare for a major course of study.
+Professional Academic Advisors help students determine courses each semester to complete general education requirements and prepare for a major course of study.
 They also monitor student progress and connect students with other services on campus.
-Additionally, the center serves as a resource to other academic and student service units on campus, as well as to faculty advisors in the major programs.
+Additionally, OASIS serves as a resource to other academic and student service units on campus, as well as to faculty and professional advisors in the colleges and major departments.

-OASIS is conveniently located on the 4th floor of Brookens Library, next to the Center for Teaching and Learning (The Learning Hub).
-The center features two computer stations that students may use to access registration information.
-The center also houses a library of syllabi of the general education courses designed for first and second year students.
-We also connect you other resources across campus, all in the interest of supporting your academic success.
+OASIS is conveniently located on the 4th floor of Brookens Library, next to the The Learning Hub (formerly the Center for Teaching and Learning).
+The office features two computer stations that students may use to access registration information.
+The office also houses a library of four-year advising guides for all undergraduate majors and minors.
+Peer advisors are avaible daily on a walk-in basis and assist with common questions about major pre-requisites and curriculum planning.
+Appointments can be made with the professional advisors through Starfish Connect or by sending a request through email.
+The OASIS staff will connect you with other resources across campus as needed, all in the interest of supporting your academic success.

 OASIS also administers three programs focused on supporting academic success in the early semesters of one’s academic career.